A Better Query Language: BQL Language Specification

 where user:country.name = 'Canada'

-which compiles into
+select idwhich compiles into

 SELECT u.id